cividi/whitepaper/README.md

 By exploiting and developing standards like the Data Package, our platform will be compliant with a rapidly growing ecosystem of data manipulation and verification tools, ensuring that data consistency, provenance and quality can be tested and assured through an open choice of channels and with diverse vendors.

-# Architecture

-Open technology is in the DNA of this project.
-Open source has revolutionized the way that computer technology is developed, making the Internet as we know it today possible.

-Urban design is evolving to become a field accessible and usable by people around the world, contributing to the desire and initiatives to standardize city planning around the world.
-We see this as an extension of the open technology to the way we shape the physical world.

-> _"People understand spaces whether they are experts or not."_ --Joris

-In Cividi, open source is married to the DNA of urban systems design, that is bringing it's own revolution to the way that architecture is conducted, how cities evolve through a constantly reshaped landscape of human and machine transactions.
-Our architecture reflects the meeting of these worlds.

-## Cities by design

-At Cividi, the data-sharing and data-technology landscape is seen as a virtual manifestation of the physical city landscape, and we intend to develop and deliver software as expressive and scalable as it will need to be to work with the multiplatform and multilateral smart city of the future.

-## Software by design

-The initial architecture of the project had to quickly evolve through several development phases.
-The only constant was the web-facing user interface.
-It was not a priority for the alpha release to have role-based security or highly scalable implementation: these will be the goals of future phases as the project becomes operational.
-We are focusing on data publication standards in the next phase, APIs and search capabilities will follow soon after.

-## Leading by following

-In order to evaluate leading-edge approaches to the technical requirements - and potentially make valuable contributions back to the community we are evaluating and implementing modern software stacks which have achieved a certain maturity level.

-In this light, our project aims for integration with next-generation open data portals, such as the new [datahub.io](https://datahub.io) site, while retaining compatibility with current platforms like CKAN.
-We implement the emerging standards of distributed publication like Frictionless Data, while providing workflows and tutorials for users of monolithic databases.

-Continuing to build upon our architectural foundation and working through requirements gathering and team-building phases to determine how the platform will be supported long term will be key to making the right decisions here.

-# Frameworks
+## Mature cloud-ready frameworks

 Like the DataHub platform that we are inspired by, our project follows a service oriented architecture.
 It is built from a set of loosely coupled components, each performing distinct functions related to the platform as a whole.

-In this chapter we describe some specific libraries and platforms that we plan to use to implement our solution.

-### Online platform

 For a startup project today it makes little sense not to build in the cloud.
 We are working on a mix of local datacenter and cloud-based components, but most of our development is focused on online collaboration.

+In the future, our project should be able to move to another framework, another development environment, integrate components from a mix of environments.
+To this end it is important for us to have flexible and scalable cloud infrastructure.
+For this reason we are basing our deployment on cloud-scale technologies like Linux, Python, Docker and Ansible.

+## Web services

-To implement our initial architecture, we used the Python Flask microframework and it's REST-compatible [Flask API](https://www.flaskapi.org/), to generate multi-format routes and Web accessible views of our Frictionless Data-compatible API for developers to use.
+To implement our initial web application, we used the Python Flask microframework and it's REST-compatible [Flask API](https://www.flaskapi.org/), to generate multi-format routes and Web accessible views of our Frictionless Data-compatible API for developers to use.
 During an earlier phase, we implemented a _Serverless_ architecture coupled to a Node.js environment.

 As a next step we are considering a rewrite in the Python based [Django](https://www.djangoproject.com/) framework, with the [Wagtail](https://wagtail.io) administration and [Django REST](http://www.django-rest-framework.org/) library offering comprehensive support for "data model"-based applications, deep integration with advanced database management systems such as PostgreSQL, and a wealth of out-of-box service and backend components to build on.

-In the future, this project could move to another framework, another development environment, integrate components from a mix of environments.
-To this end it is important for us to have flexible and scalable cloud infrastructure as discussed below.

-### Data exchange
+## Data exchange

-LD, WMS, OSM, CKAN, ..
+The Frictionless Data standards detailed in previous sections can be complemented by a variety of connectors to breach gaps in the Web of Data.
+These include support for Linked Data (LD) services which are at the avant-garde of the open data movement, enabling intelligence in applications from Google to Wikipedia.
+Web Mapping Services (WMS) which have made the first generation of online geodata services possible, and are continuing to be a key resource for spatial data projects.
+Open Street Map (OMS), the single largest repository of crowdsourced geodata, and along with it tools and standards for large scale analytics.
+Comprehensive Knowledge Archive Network (CKAN), the most widespread form of open data portal, and host to many thousands of interesting datasets from around the world.

-### Geospatial analytics
+## Geospatial analytics

-PostGIS, QGIS, ..
+We started our development process on PostGIS and QGIS, two leading platforms for open source geodata analytics, and are keen to enable support for a wider variety of tools, including ones that are familiar to a wider audience of GIS specialists.
+These include ArcGIS, ...

-### Data science
+## Data science

-Jupyter, Pandas, ..
+For work that is more involving, either in terms of the amounts of data involved, or to involve users and tools from various data science disciplines, we have based our data science work in Jupyter notebooks, which enables the output from tools like Julia and Pandas to be combined with Frictionless Data sources in the best way ...

 ### Geodata visualization

-Mapbox, Kepler, ..
+We are currently using Mapbox to create interactive, high quality renderings of our data science outputs, and we have experimented with a number of other platforms, like OpenLayers, Tangram, Kepler.
+It is important to us that Cividi projects are not constrained by a single form of output, that the data could be reinterpreted in diverse ways, not only as 2D maps but also as 3D renderings or tangible objects ...

 ### Integration platforms

-Open-DAI, Pelias, Geoplatform, Stae ...

-## Infrastructure

-Discussion on how our cloud dependencies are evaluated and managed.
+Beyond compatibility with mapping platforms, we need to ensure that programmatic access to our APIs is a gateway to very different uses of our platform.
+Early experiences with platforms like Open-DAI, Pelias, Geoplatform and Stae have enabled us to consider the implications and challenges of successfully opening up our services to agents and algorithms from third parties ...

 # References